jobcloud/applywith-sdk/README.md

 #### Using References

 When the `useFileRefs` flag in the configuration is set to true, the callback will respond with urls from which the profile documents can be downloaded.
-These urls will work for 24 hours after creation for security reasons.
+These urls will work for 24 hours (see `expires` field) after creation for security reasons.
 To not break backwards compartibilliy, this flag is not set by default - but enabling it is the recommended way to recieve the documents as using the binary data puts a strain on bandwith for potential mobile end users.

 See the [files response example](documentation/file-response-references.md) when setting `useFileRefs: true`.
 #### Using Binary Data (Deprecated)